wdk-docs/ubuntu-mail-server-doc/postfix.rst

 First you will need to install the libsasl2-2, sasl2-bin and libsasl2-modules from the Main repository [i.e. sudo apt-get install them all].

-Note: if you are using Ubuntu 6.06 (Dapper Drake) the package name is libsasl2.
+.. note:: if you are using Ubuntu 6.06 (Dapper Drake) the package name is libsasl2.

 We have to change a few things to make it work properly.
 Because Postfix runs chrooted in /var/spool/postfix we have change a couple paths to live in the false root. (ie. /var/run/saslauthd becomes /var/spool/postfix/var/run/saslauthd):

- Note: by changing the saslauthd path other applications that use saslauthd may be affected.
+.. note:: by changing the saslauthd path other applications that use saslauthd may be affected.

 First we edit /etc/default/saslauthd in order to activate saslauthd.
 Remove # in front of START=yes, add the PWDIR, PARAMS, and PIDFILE lines and edit the OPTIONS line at the end: